ESCOMP/CISM/tests/halfar/README.md

 The test should only take a few seconds for the default run duration of 200 years.

-The script create a netCDF input file for CISM and then runs CISM, generating a netCDF output file.
+The script creates a netCDF input file for CISM and then runs CISM, generating a netCDF output file.
 Input and output `*.nc` files are written into the `output` subdirectory, which is controlled by the `-o/--output-dir` option.